 For children who are home schooled the parent or carer can make the referral.

 How do I make a referral?

 Permission must be sought from the child or young person’s home Local Authority (LA) for funding before CENMAC can carry out the assessment, so think of this form as a “grant” application and provide as must information as you can.
 It will help the LA make a decision, and CENMAC to arrive at the assessment well informed.

 To make a referral the school’s inclusion team will need to complete a referral form.
 Read the Top Tips section as this will help to make the process smoother.

 Once the form is fully completed it should be emailed as an attachment along with the other supporting documents required (listed on the form) to email@example.com.

-If you need to make a referral for a Southwark or Merton based student, please email directly requesting you would like CENMAC involvement.
+If you need to make a referral for a Southwark, Merton or Wandsworth based child or young person, please email the LA directly requesting you would like CENMAC involvement (please copy CENMAC email@example.com).
 The LA will then send you a referral form.

 Contact Southwark: firstname.lastname@example.org

 Contact Merton: email@example.com